How to Get Into West Point

 Nomination

-To receive an acceptance to West Point, you will also need to receive a formal nomination from an appointed U.S. representative, senator, or the Vice-President of the United States.
+Getting into West Point requires a formal nomination from an appointed U.S. representative, senator, or the Vice-President of the United States.

 A nomination is mandatory unless you are already an active member of the U.S. military or the child of a deceased or disabled veteran/prisoner of war.
 In this circumstance, you may omit the nomination within your application.